Eversfield Forest Regeneration Project

 Project Information:

-The Eversfield Forest Regeneration Project is a Human-Induced Regeneration (HIR) project located at Eversfield Station, approximately 30km south of the small township of Mungallala in South West Queensland.
-Registered in March 2022, the project covers a substantial area of 17,974 hectares within the Maranoa region, an area situated roughly between the towns of Mitchell and Charleville.
+The Eversfield Forest Regeneration Project is a large-scale Human-Induced Regeneration (HIR) project located approximately 50km southeast of Morven and 100km west of Roma in the Maranoa region of Queensland.
+Registered in March 2022, the project covers a substantial area of 17,974 hectares.
+The project operates on "Eversfield," a pastoral station situated within the Mulga Lands bioregion, an area historically significant for sheep and cattle grazing but increasingly utilized for carbon farming initiatives.

 Recommended Reading